-Shareholder Proposals for 2013 Annual Meeting of Shareholders
+Shareholder Proposals for 2014 Annual Meeting of Shareholders

-Shareholder proposals must be received in writing by the Secretary of RenaissanceRe no later than December 13, 2012, and must comply with the requirements of the Commission and our Bye-laws in order to be considered for inclusion in our proxy statement and proxy card relating to the Annual Meeting to be held in 2013.
-Such proposals should be directed to the attention of the Secretary, RenaissanceRe Holdings Ltd., P.O.
+Shareholder proposals must be received in writing by the Corporate Secretary of RenaissanceRe no later than December 6, 2013, and must comply with the requirements of the Commission and our Bye-laws in order to be considered for inclusion in our proxy statement and proxy card relating to the Annual Meeting to be held in 2014.
+Such proposals should be directed to the attention of the Corporate Secretary, RenaissanceRe Holdings Ltd., P.O.
 Box HM 2527, Hamilton, HMGX, Bermuda.
 Shareholders who intend to nominate persons for election as directors at our general meetings must comply with the advance notice procedures and other provisions set forth in our Bye-laws in order for such nominations to be properly brought before that general meeting.
-These provisions require, among other things, that written notice from not less than 20 shareholders holding in the aggregate not less than 10% of the outstanding paid-up share capital of RenaissanceRe be received by the Secretary of RenaissanceRe not less than 60 days prior to the general meeting.
+These provisions require, among other things, that written notice from no fewer than twenty shareholders holding in the aggregate not less than 10% of the outstanding paid-up share capital of RenaissanceRe be received by the Corporate Secretary of RenaissanceRe not less than 60 days prior to the general meeting.

-If a shareholder proposal is introduced at the 2013 Annual Meeting of shareholders without any discussion of the proposal in our proxy statement, and the shareholder does not notify us on or before February 26, 2013, as required by SEC Rule 14a-4(c)(1) of the intent to raise such proposal at the annual general meeting of shareholders, then proxies received by us for the 2013 Annual Meeting will be voted by the persons named as such proxies in their discretion with respect to such proposal.
+If a shareholder proposal is introduced at the 2014 Annual Meeting of shareholders without any discussion of the proposal in our proxy statement, and the shareholder does not notify us on or before February 19, 2014, as required by SEC Rule 14a-4(c)(1) of the intent to raise such proposal at the annual general meeting of shareholders, then proxies received by us for the 2014 Annual Meeting will be voted by the persons named as such proxies in their discretion with respect to such proposal.
 Notice of any such proposal is to be sent to the above address.